Resources

 Open House Signage

-A couple of days before the open house, you or your agent should add signs to street corners around your home, directing traffic to your open house.
-Get street pointer and yard signs from MilitaryByOwner here!
+A couple of days before the open house, you or your agent should place signs on street corners around the home, directing traffic to your front door.
+Get street pointers and yard signs from MilitaryByOwner.

 Don’t lose potential buyers because they can’t find the property.
-Use enough signs to make your house easy to find.
-Be respectful of neighborhood rules about signage, but the signs should clearly guide your buyers to an exciting event.
+Be respectful of neighborhood rules about signage, but use enough signs so that home shoppers can easily find your house.

 If Your Real Estate Agent Is Running the Open House

 If you're working with an agent, trust their judgment and ideas of home staging and easy repairs.
 Often, they'll also employ another agent or assistant for each floor of the home if the home is large.
 Let them do their job!
-You should also have manuals and service reports of appliances, water heaters, etc. handy.
+You should also have manuals and service reports for appliances and systems, such as water heaters and HVAC systems.
 You will want to have them for the new homeowner, but it's nice to display them at the open house as well.

-You’ll leave the house (bring the kids, dog, and cat with you) for a couple of hours and let them work their magic.
-Your agent will share good news and lessons learned right after the open house is over.
+You’ll leave the house (bring the kids, dog, and cat with you) for a couple of hours and let your agent work their magic.
+And after they close the doors, they’ll share the good news and any lessons learned.

 A For Sale By Owner Open House